Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

 \subsection{Solution Map and Fixed Points}

-The following two propositions reveal the relationship between fixed points of the splitting operator and solutions to the monotone inclusion problem for any frugal splitting operator.
-They also clarify why there is no need to assume the existence of a solution map in \cref{def:fo-split} since there always exists a map that maps fixed points of a frugal splitting operator to solutions of the monotone inclusion problem \cref{eq:prob}.
-Furthermore, we see that this solution map is always evaluated within the evaluation of a frugal splitting operator itself. \begin{prop} Let $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ be a frugal splitting operator over $\ops_n^F$ with representation $(p,M,N,U,V)$ that satisfies \cref{thm:iff-representation}.
-If $z\in\fix T_A$ for $A\in\ops_n^F$, then there exists $(y_1,\dots,y_n) \in \Hprim^n$ such that
+The following two propositions reveal the relationship between fixed points of the frugal splitting operator and solutions to the monotone inclusion problem.
+They also clarify why the assumption of the existence of a solution map is not needed in \cref{def:fo-split}.
+The reason is that there always exists a mapping from fixed points of a frugal splitting operator to solutions of the monotone inclusion problem \cref{eq:prob}.
+Furthermore, this mapping is always evaluated within the evaluation of a frugal splitting operator itself. \begin{prop} Let $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ be a frugal splitting operator over $\ops_n^F$ with representation $(p,M,N,U,V)$ that satisfies \cref{thm:iff-representation}.
+If $z^\star\in\fix T_A$ for $A\in\ops_n^F$, then the tuple $(y_1^\star,\dots,y_n^\star) \defeq (M + \pdop_{A,p})^{-1}Nz^\star$ is such that

-\begin{proof} Let $A\in\ops_n^F$ and $z\in\fix T_A$, \cref{def:gen-pd-resolv} then gives the existence of $y = (y_1,\dots,y_n)\in\Hprim^n$ such that
+\begin{proof} Let $A\in\ops_n^F$ and $z^\star\in\fix T_A$, \cref{def:gen-pd-resolv} then gives the existence of $y^\star = (y_1^\star,\dots,y_n^\star)\in\Hprim^n$ such that

-Since \cref{thm:iff-representation}\cref{thm:iff:fixedpoint-matrix} holds, $Uz-Vy = 0$ implies $Nz-My = 0$ and hence $y \in \zer \pdop_{A,p}$.
-That $y_p \in \zer \sum_{i=1}^n A_i$ follows from the equivalence between the primal-dual problem \cref{eq:primdual} and the primal problem \cref{eq:prob}. \end{proof} \end{prop} \begin{prop} Let $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ be a frugal splitting operator over $\ops_n^F$ and let $(p,SUP,SU,\allowbreak U,UP)$ be a representation of $T_{(\cdot)}$ that satisfies \cref{cor:factor-rep}.
+Since \cref{thm:iff-representation}\cref{thm:iff:fixedpoint-matrix} holds, $Uz^\star-Vy^\star = 0$ implies $Nz^\star-My^\star = 0$ and hence $y^\star \in \zer \pdop_{A,p}$.
+That $y_p^\star \in \zer \sum_{i=1}^n A_i$ follows from the equivalence between the primal-dual problem \cref{eq:primdual} and the primal problem \cref{eq:prob}. \end{proof} \end{prop} \begin{prop} Let $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ be a frugal splitting operator over $\ops_n^F$ and let $(p,SUP,SU,\allowbreak U,UP)$ be a representation of $T_{(\cdot)}$ that satisfies \cref{cor:factor-rep}.
 With $A\in \ops_n^F$, the set of fixed points satisfies

-where $P\zer \pdop_{A,p} = \{Py \mid y \in \zer \pdop_{A,p}\}$.
-Equality in the inclusion holds if and only if $U$ has full rank. \begin{proof} Let $A\in\ops_n^F$ and $y \in \zer \pdop_{A,p}$.
-We then have $0 = SUPy - SUPy \in \pdop_{A,p}y$, or equivalently $y = (SUP + \pdop_{A,p})^{-1}SUPy$, since $(SUP + \pdop_{A,p})^{-1}$ is single-valued due to $SUP$ being a $p$-kernel over $\ops_n^F$, see \cref{prop:asym-res-sv}.
-By letting $z = Py$ in the definition of the generalized primal-dual resolvent we conclude that
+where $P\zer \pdop_{A,p} = \{Py^\star \mid y^\star \in \zer \pdop_{A,p}\}$.
+Equality in the inclusion holds if and only if $U$ has full rank. \begin{proof} Let $A\in\ops_n^F$ and $y^\star \in \zer \pdop_{A,p}$.
+We then have $0 = SUPy^\star - SUPy^\star \in \pdop_{A,p}y$, or equivalently $y^\star = (SUP + \pdop_{A,p})^{-1}SUPy^\star$, since $(SUP + \pdop_{A,p})^{-1}$ is single-valued due to $SUP$ being a $p$-kernel over $\ops_n^F$, see \cref{prop:asym-res-sv}.
+By letting $z^\star = Py^\star$ in the definition of the generalized primal-dual resolvent, we conclude that